Monday - Friday8:00 a.m. - 4:30 p.m.

 The Environs Land Use Plan differs from the Rocky Mountain Metropolitan Airport Master Plan because the Master Plan forecasts aviation activity and determines the airport’s ability to safely and efficiently meet the needs associated with those forecasts.
 The Environs plan maps land-use issues affecting airport-owned property and properties surrounding RMMA.

-NOTE: The Runway 11L/29R Safety Area Enhancement Project is shut down for the winter and will resume operations in March 2014.
-Look for updates regarding the progress of the project this Spring.
-If you have any question or comments, contact the Airport Development Manager, Georgiann Dewey at 303-271-4850.
+NOTE: The Runway 11L/29R Safety Area Enhancement Project will resume operations April 1st, 2014 to June 30th, 2014.
+Simms Street will be open with delays for construction crossing.
+Please review the Map of Boundaries for Construction for additional information.
+Please look for updates regarding the progress of the project.
+If you have any questions or comments, contact the Airport Development Manager, Georgiann Dewey at 303-271-4850.

 Administration & Courts Facility 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511